kristiinara/GraphifySwift/README.md

    - might mean that detection is not possible
    - or it has simply not yet been implemented
    - there has been a tool before that did it, but not available anymore

+### Alternative classes with different interfaces

+##### Query string

+   	MATCH
+   		(class:Class)-[:CLASS_OWNS_METHOD]->(method:Method)
+   			-[:METHOD_OWNS_ARGUMENT]->(argument:Argument)
+  	MATCH
+  		(other_class:Class)-[:CLASS_OWNS_METHOD]->(other_method:Method)
+  			-[:METHOD_OWNS_ARGUMENT]->(other_argument:Argument)
+  	WHERE
+     	not (class)-[:IMPLEMENTS|:EXTENDS]->()
+     		<-[:IMPLEMENTS|:EXTENDS]-(other_class) and
+     	not (class)-[:IMPLEMENTS|:EXTENDS]-(other_class) and
+     	class.app_key = other_class.app_key and
+     	class <> other_class and
+     	method.number_of_parameters = other_method.number_of_parameters and
+     	method.number_of_parameters >= minimumNumberOfParameters and
+     	argument.type = other_argument.type and
+      	method.return_type = other_method.return_type
+  	WITH
+  		class,
+  		other_class,
+  		method,
+  		other_method,
+  		argument order by argument.type
+	WITH
+		collect(distinct argument) as arguments,
+		count(distinct argument) as number_of_arguments,
+		method,
+		other_method,
+		class,
+		other_class
+	WHERE
+		number_of_arguments = method.number_of_parameters
+  	WITH
+  		[argument in arguments | argument.type] as arguments, number_of_arguments,
+  		method,
+  		other_method,
+  		class,
+  		other_class
+  		order by method.name
+  	WITH
+  		collect(class.name +"."+method.name) as method_names,
+  		count(distinct method) as method_count,
+  		class,
+  		other_class,
+  		collect(arguments) as types
+  	WHERE
+  		method_count >= minimumCommonMethodCount
+  	WITH
+  		collect(method_names) as method_names,
+  		collect(class.name) as class_names,
+  		types, class.app_key as app_key
+	RETURN
+		app_key,
+		class_names,
+		method_names,
+		types

+##### Parameters
+Queries classes that have at least minimumCommonMethodCount methods in common that have the same types of parameters, but where the classes do not extend/implement the same parent class/protocol and do not extend/implement eachother.
+Query considers methods that have more than minimumNumberOfParameters arguments.

+##### How are parameters determined
+minimumCommonMethodCount is set to be 2 as it made sense that only 1 mehtod in common might not be enough to add a protocol. minimumNumberOfParameters is set to 2 as we want to exclude methods that have no parameters.

+##### Implementation details
+\-

+##### References
+Fowler: "Use Rename Method on any methods that do the same thing but have different signatures for what they do.
+Often this doesn't go far enough.
+In these cases the classes aren't yet doing enough.
+Keep using Move Method to move behavior to the classes until the protocols are the same.
+If you have to redundantly move code to accomplish this, you may be able to use Extract Superclass to atone."

+"understanding code smells in android applications": "Two different components have significant similarities, but do not use an interface or a common implementation (the Template Method).
+[12]"